strengthsnr/strengthsnr.github.io/README.md

 ## 🛠️ Skills

 Update the `index.html` file to reflect your personal technical skillset.
-The template is organized into key categories:
+The template is organised into key categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
+- **Data Visualisation **: Power BI, Tableau, Matplotlib, etc.
 - **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
-- **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
+- **Data Modelling **: Power Query, DAX, Star Schema Design, etc.
 - **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.

 ## 💡 How to Use This Template